ZivaVatra/SDAT/README.md

 Configuration
 ----

-## Scanner definition file ##
+## Scanner configuration file ##

-Each scanner is different, so to support multiple scanners, including a computer with multiple scanners attached, the concept of "scanner definion" files have been added in this version.
+Each scanner is different so to support multiple scanners, including a computer with multiple scanners attached, the concept of "scanner definion" files were created.
 This allows you to pass specific scanner configuration to SDAT, along with the scanner ID.
 I have included the definition files for my two scanners, but feel free to submit your own.
 The configuration looks like this:
 ```
-$EXTRAOPTS .= " --ald=no --df-action Stop --swdeskew=no --swcrop=no";
+@EXTRAOPTS .= qw/--ald=no --df-action Stop --swdeskew=no --swcrop=no/;
 $DEVICE="fujitsu:ScanSnap S500:14658";
 $HAS_ADF=1;
 1; # This is always needed at the end
 ```

-$EXTRAOPTS are options understood by the `scanimage` command, and any options can be passed.
+`EXTRAOPTS` are options understood by the `scanimage` command, and any options can be passed.
 In this case we disabled SW deskew and cropping in the driver, and made the default action in case of error for the scanner to stop. "ald" is page "leading edge" detection, which I felt was not needed as we want a full scan, even if we overscan a bit, rather than risk cutting off bits of the document.

 the $DEVICE variable is the ID used by SANE to know which scanner to use.
-You can find out what your scanner(s) are by running `get_device_names`, like so:
+You can find out what your scanner(s) are by running `listDevices`, like so:

 ```
-~ $./get_device_names
+~ $./listDevices
 Detected devices:
 	epkowa:interpreter:001:012